samhippo/Huge-Find-Indicator/README.md

 # Huge-Find-Indicator
-This Web Extension searches the current webpage for a specified search term and overlays an arrow for each result.
+This Web Extension searches the current webpage for a specific search term and overlays an arrow for each result.